learn-co-students/sinatra-mvc-file-structure-dumbo-web-82619/README.md

 represent either a component of your application, such as a User, Post, or Comment, or a unit of work.
 Each file in models typically contains a different class.
 For example, `dog.rb` would contain a class called `Dog`.
-As you might have guessed, models represent the "M" components of the MVC paradigm.
+As you might have guessed, models represent the "M" componentsthe MVC paradigm.

 Models represent the data and object logic of our application.